 Resist, resist, resist

-Although coral cover remains above historic lows over the past decade and continues to improve on several individual reefs, more significant coral loss on others has contributed to the small overall decline of the Great Barrier Reef.
+While coral cover remains above historic lows over the past decade and continues to improve in several individual reefs, more significant coral loss in others has contributed to the small overall decline of the Great Barrier Reef.

-Last year's mass bleaching event, the first observed in a year-long La Niña since the survey began 37 years ago, also contributed to coral deaths.
-In particular, the phenomenon has been acute in the northern and central regions of the Great Barrier Reef.
+Last year's mass bleaching event, the first observed in a La Niña year since the survey began 37 years ago, also contributed to coral deaths.
+In particular, the phenomenon was acute in the northern and central regions of the Great Barrier Reef.

 The challenges continue